The NBA TV Deal Throws More Chaos into the Merger Mix

 Advanced talks with NBC, Amazon and ESPN spotlight the staggering value of sports rights and could portend industry changes

 These NBA rights negotiations are like a game of Jenga that never ends.
 The news today is that the final deal "nears" but still isn't done because, of course, Warner Bros Discovery can topple the whole thing over by matching the NBC bid or by trying to sue to say they don't have to fully match it.
-Or they just make take their money saved and go home.
+Or they just may take their money saved and go home.
 Or go buy CBS from Paramount.
 If that deal happens.
 Which has also been on the verge of happening for months.
 But may not happen.

 Welcome to the state of entertainment in 2024.